babelouest/iddawc/README.md

 - Parses response
 - Validates response values

-Simple example for code and id_token flow on an OpenID Connect server.
+Example for code and id_token flow on an OpenID Connect server.

 ```C
 /**